Shell Scripts

 Transaction isolation: TRANSACTION_REPEATABLE_READ

-After running a few queries, ContainerWorker Pods are created.
+After executing a few queries, ContainerWorker Pods are created.

 NAME READY STATUS RESTARTS AGE